Finance Jobs at Emory University with Visa Sponsorship

 How do I apply for Finance jobs at Emory University?

 Finance positions at Emory are posted through the university's official careers portal.
-You can also browse open Finance roles at Emory that are filtered for visa sponsorship eligibility directly on Migrate Mate, which saves time if you need H-1B, OPT, or TN support.
+You can also browse open Finance roles at Emory that are filtered for visa sponsorship eligibility directly on Migrate Mate, which saves time if you need H-1B, OPT, or TN visa support.
 Tailor your application to highlight experience in higher education finance, grant management, or fund accounting, since those skill sets align most closely with Emory's open roles.

 Which visa types does Emory University commonly use for Finance hires?

-Emory sponsors several visa categories for Finance professionals, including H-1B for specialty occupation roles, F-1 OPT and CPT for recent graduates, TN visas for Canadian and Mexican nationals in qualifying finance occupations, and J-1 for certain exchange visitor programs.
+Emory sponsors several visa categories for Finance professionals, including H-1B for specialty occupation roles, F-1 OPT and CPT for recent graduates, TN visas for Canadian and Mexican nationals in qualifying finance occupations, and J-1 visa for certain exchange visitor programs.
 For permanent residency, Emory has pursued EB-2 and EB-3 Green Card sponsorship through the PERM labor certification process for longer-term Finance hires.

 What qualifications does Emory University expect for Finance roles requiring sponsorship?